zeek/zeek/doc/httpmonitor/index.rst

 Files are often transmitted on regular HTTP conversations between a client and a server.
 Most of the time these files are harmless, just images and some other multimedia content, but there are also types of files, specially executable files, that can damage your system.
-We can instruct Bro to create a copy of all executable files that it sees for later analysis using the `File Analysis
-Framework`__ (introduced with Bro 2.2) as shown in the following script.
+We can instruct Bro to create a copy of all executable files that it sees for later analysis using the :ref:`File Analysis Framework <file-analysis-framework>` (introduced with Bro 2.2) as shown in the following script.

     .. code:: bro